katieburke60/crowdraise/NOTES.md

 NEXT TO DOS
 1. Make graph

+QUESTIONS
+1. What's happening with the Oauth2 gem?
+2. Better understanding of where I can access methods from (e.g., current user - defined in application helpers)

 LONG LIST
 High
-1. Give backers refunds if the campaign fails
+1. Give backers refunds if the campaign fails (https://stripe.com/docs/refunds)
 - Need to signal when campaign fails (% complete < 100 when Today = deadline)
 - Issue refunds through Stripe

+2. Stripe Connect: Give payouts to creators
+- On appropriate timeline
+- Ideally happens automatically when the $ is raised
+a.
+Register as a platform

+3. Integrate some sort of other developer tools (https://stripe.com/works-with)

 Medium
 1. You can't contribute to your own project.
+2. Authentication and access to only your own profile

 Low
 1. Check if campaign has ended and figure out what to show then